-- A. Charge: Oversees the internal operations of the Faculty Senate; proposes for senate approval and implementation procedures for senate elections; and undertakes continuing review of the Faculty Handbook, the senate governance documents, and the council and committee structure.
+- A. Charge: Oversees the internal operations of the Faculty Senate; proposes for senate approval and implementation procedures for senate elections, and undertakes continuing review of the Faculty Handbook, the senate governance documents, and the council and committee structure.
 The council is responsible for the orientation of new faculty senators.
 The Governance Council from among its membership will appoint a member of the council to be approved by the Faculty Senate president to serve as the election commissioner to be responsible for scheduling, organizing, and overseeing all Faculty Senate elections. - B. Committees of the Council on Faculty Governance - 1.
-Committee on Committees - a.
+Committee on Committees a.
 Charge: Conducts surveys of faculty regarding their committee interests.
 Recommends to the senate president the names of individual faculty members for appointment to Faculty Senate committees and to all university committees having appointed faculty membership; recommends liaison representatives to university committees.

-A pool of faculty names to be nominated for the Distinguished Professor Nomination Review Committee and the University Professor Nomination Review Committee will be selected by the Committee on Committees and forwarded through the Faculty Senate president to the provost.
+A pool of faculty names to be nominated for the Distinguished Professor Nomination Review Committee and the University Professor Nomination Review Committee will be selected by the Committee on Committees and forwarded through the Faculty Senate president to the SVPP.
 If a committee member (of either the Distinguished Professor Nomination Review Committee or the University Professor Nomination Review Committee) is a member of the same department as any nominee or otherwise has a conflict of interest with any nominee, the member will recuse himself or herself from the discussion and vote on that nominee.

-- b.
-Membership Voting: The voting members will consist of the caucus chairs from each college and the president-elect, who will serve as chair.
-The committee will attain reasonably diverse college representation in its appointments." - 2.
-Committee on Senate Documents - a.
-Charge: Undertakes a continuing review of the Faculty Senate governance documents and the senate's organizational structure.
-Periodically reviews college governance documents to advise the college faculty on currency and completeness.
-Works with the provost to assure that revisions to the Faculty Handbook are appropriate, are as approved by the Faculty Senate, and include academic and curricular policies adopted by the senate.
-Works with provost to establish procedures for editing and style.
-Edits for style all resolutions and motions passed by the senate who are to be included in the Faculty Handbook.
+b.
+Membership - Voting: The voting members will consist of the caucus chairs from each college and the president-elect, who will serve as chair.
+The committee will attain reasonably diverse college representation in its appointments.

+2. Faculty Senate Documents Committee

+a.
+Charge: Undertakes continuing review of Faculty Senate governance documents, the Constitution, Bylaws, Faculty Handbook, and Procedures Manual.

+Works with the SVPP to assure that revisions to the Faculty Handbook are appropriate, are as approved by the Faculty Senate, and include academic and curricular policies adopted by the senate.
+Works with the SVPP to establish procedures for editing and style.
+Edits for style all resolutions and motions passed by the senate that are to be included in the Faculty Handbook.

-To facilitate the implementation of Faculty Senate policies, the Senate Documents Committee will make non-substantive changes without sending policies through the senate channels.
-A non-substantive change is defined as a change that
+To facilitate implementation of Faculty Senate policies, the Faculty Senate Documents Committee will make non-substantive changes without sending policies through the senate channels.
+A non-substantive change is defined as a change that: